open-mmlab/mmpretrain/docs/en/useful_tools/dataset_visualization.md

 - **`-n, --show-number`**: The number of samples to visualized.
 If not specified, display all images in the dataset.
 - `--show-interval`: The interval of show (s).
 - **`-m, --mode`**: The display mode, can be one of `['original', 'transformed', 'concat', 'pipeline']`.
 If not specified, it will be set to `'transformed'`.
-- **`-r, --rescale-factor`**: The image rescale factor, which is useful if the output is too large or too small.
+- `-r, --rescale-factor`: The image rescale factor, which is useful if the output is too large or too small in the `original` mode.
 - `-c, --channel-order`: The channel of the showing images, could be "BGR" or "RGB", If not specified, it will be set to 'BGR'.
 - `--cfg-options` : Modifications to the configuration file, refer to [Learn about Configs](../user_guides/config.md).